A two-phase model of galaxy formation: IV. Seeding and growing supermassive black holes in dark matter halos: The growth from seeds to supermassive black holes

 \subsection{The formation of supernova-free nuclei}

-The aforementioned processes within a galactic nucleus require an additional refinement on top of the SGC to capture their consequences for gas dynamics, star formation and BH accretion.
-To avoid ambiguity, we define the nucleus as the inner part of the SGC within which gas density is above a `supernova-free' (SNF) threshold,
+The aforementioned processes within a galactic nucleus require an additional refinement on top of the SGC to capture their consequences for gas dynamics, star formation and BH accretion, and motivate the definition of a new level, the SNF nucleus (\S\ref{ssec:growing-main}), in the structure hierarchy.
+The threshold number density, $n_{\rm snf}$, implies a mass density of